 With ProofHub, you can keep a bird’s eye view on project progress, create custom roles to define access levels for the teams and clients, and get top-notch project reports so you’re always aware of a project’s progress and how well your team members are performing.

 Asana’s another big kid on the block, but for good reason.
 As an alternative to Basecamp, its free version capabilities have you covered way more than other free versions of similar software out there.
 It’s beautiful and checks all the boxes for features required by small teams.

 But if you have more than just a few people on your team, you might need something a little more robust.
 The reporting features on Asana aren’t so hot either.

 Price: Free for teams up to 15; Premium ($9.99/user/month); Enterprise (quoted)

 With Scoro, you can combine your project planning, time tracking, contacts and billing into one platform.
 Get subtasks, deadlines, a shared calendar, and even a CRM if you want to combine your project management with your account manager.

 Hive puts everything your team needs on one page, including team messaging and project deliverables and it works great as a Basecamp alternative.
 You can create to-do lists for yourself or others on your team, get a Kanban-style status view and use Gantt charts to measure progress.

-That doesn’t even count the group conversations and communication features that gives your team direct messages and automatic notifications that ends your complete reliance on email.
+That doesn’t even count the group conversations and communication features that give your team direct messages and automatic notifications that end your complete reliance on email.

 For users that want beautifully simple and intuitive project management, ClickUp is project management to help teams remove the frustrations and inefficiencies of project management.